ahmadalwy3/ahmadalwy3/Firefox-WebExtensions.md

 Those legacy extensions can cause multi-process to be disabled in your browser, and apparently **when multi-process is disabled**, this can cause many cases of [page load failure](https://bugzilla.mozilla.org/show_bug.cgi?id=1348497#c27).

+**Update (2018-06-30)**: if you experience above problems in Waterfox then this problem will probably be fixed in next Waterfox release (56.2.2)

 Everything is moving to WebExtensions, so it might be just a good time to start giving up on legacy extensions, they are not going to be supported at all in a couple of weeks when Firefox 57 is released.
 See if there is a beta webext version of any of your legacy extensions.
 For example, there is [beta webext version of Greasemonkey on AMO](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/versions/beta).

 There are also Firefox issues specific to webext extensions which can cause a web page to load improperly:

 - [Extension with listener at webRequest.onHeadersReceived breaks navigation (crash/blank page) when the previous page performs sync XHR upon unload](https://bugzilla.mozilla.org/show_bug.cgi?id=1401516)
+  - duplicate of [1396395 - Firefox crashes when submitting form](https://bugzilla.mozilla.org/show_bug.cgi?id=1396395) - RESOLVED FIXED in Firefox 58
 - [Empty page using uBo / ABP webext (even whitelisting the site)](https://bugzilla.mozilla.org/show_bug.cgi?id=1396226)
+  - duplicate of [1379148 - document.write does not synchronously modify a document if an extension has content scripts at document_start](https://bugzilla.mozilla.org/show_bug.cgi?id=1379148) - VERIFIED FIXED in Firefox 57
 - [Presence of an Webextension makes the head element missing on (iframe) load](https://bugzilla.mozilla.org/show_bug.cgi?id=1375875)

 Another option is to install [uBO 1.13.8](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/versions/?page=1#version-1.13.8) and disable auto-update for it.

 Having issues with uBO's cache storage being wiped-out on every restart of the browser?
 See if <http://forums.mozillazine.org/viewtopic.php?f=9&t=3034189> helps.

+**Update (2018-06-30)**: if you still have problems with filter list being out of date on every restart check this [Mozilla bug 944918 - indexedDB broken - UnknownError - Error opening Database](https://bugzilla.mozilla.org/show_bug.cgi?id=944918) In overall your IndexedDB database may be corrupted ([in various ways](https://bugzilla.mozilla.org/show_bug.cgi?id=944918#c30)) and only way to fix this is to find database folder and remove it.
+One special case of "corruption" may appear when you browse database folders and you file explorer drops hidden files in database directory (for example `.directory` dropped by [Dolphin in KDE](https://bugzilla.mozilla.org/show_bug.cgi?id=944918#c32)) - deleting these unwanted files will fix the problem.

 ### Firefox for Android